 Another option is to use the Polylang plugin.

-Creating a template for all our languages
+Creating different templates for all our languages

 You want to create a different recipe template for all the languages on your blog using the Template Editor.
 The main difference between those templates will usually just be the translation of the labels.
 For this example we've created a template for English and one for Dutch: